 When Should the SEVIS I-901 Fee Be Paid?

 - Applying for an initial F-1 visa at an embassy or consulate

 - Entering the U.S. for F-1 students exempt from the visa requirement (Canadian citizens)

-- Submitting an application to DHS to change status to F-1
+- Submitting an application to USCIS to change status to F-1

 How much is the SEVIS I-901 Fee?

 - The SEVIS fee is $200 USD.